 Becoming a billionaire takes a lot more than just wishing and wanting and adding a couple zeros at the end of your pay cheque.
 It involves tremendous hours of hard work, investing wisely, creating opportunities for yourself and saving.
 Adhering to these tips will ensure your rise from nothing to something!
 That is not all it takes though.
 For more instructions see step 1.

 Study Up.
 People do not become billionaires by accident.
-It is advised that you take a course online or at a University in finance and entrepreneurship.
+It is advised that you take a course online or at a University in finance, entrepreneurship and business management.
 Start reading books on investing, and know the rules.
-Studying finance and entrepreneurship will allow you to better identify marketing and consumer needs.
+Studying finance, entrepreneurship or business management will allow you to better identify marketing and consumer needs.
 This in turn will help you develop business models based on those needs.

 Read about successful billionaires and how they made their fortunes, such as Warren Buffett or Jon Huntsman, Sr. Being wise with your money is the surest way to amass more of it.